When was Andrew Jackson born?

 As a child, Jackson was known for swearing, pulling pranks, and fighting with other children.
 Due to this, his mother quickly let go of her dream that he would one day grow up to become a minister.

 Jackson had been born only a few weeks after his father’s death, leaving the task of raising him and his brothers to their mother.
 Raised in poverty in an area with few opportunities, Jackson’s early life did not offer many outlets to further his eventual career in politics.

 Between 1780 and 1781, during the British invasion of the Carolinas, Jackson’s family life took a severe turn for the worse.
 After joining the patriots alongside his brothers at 13, he was exposed to the horrific consequences of war.

 In 1779, his oldest brother Hugh died of heatstroke shortly after the Battle of Stono Ferry.
 Both he and his other brother Robert were captured by the British army and became prisoners of war approximately two years later.

 It would not be until their mother arranged a prisoner exchange for the sake of their release that they were finally set free from their imprisonment.
 While imprisoned, Robert contracted smallpox, which would eventually kill him after their release.

 Even after his release from prison and Robert’s death, tragedy was not quite done wreaking havoc in Jackson’s life.

-While nursing sick and injured soldiers, his mother had contracted cholera, which would lead to her death not long after Jackson was set free from prison.
+While nursing sick and injured soldiers, his mother contracted cholera, leading to her death shortly after Jackson was set free from prison.